Aboba-Games/SimplePong/README.md

 Changelogs:
  -280322 ALPHA:
     -New texture for player
-    -New  backgroung
+    -New  background
     -Blocks
-    -Ball is bouncing
+    -Ball is bouncing now
-    -New Versions count
+    -New Version count

 -0.0.1 ALPHA:
     -Added player